 For example, the Patient Protection and Affordable Care Act was initially passed as Pub.
 L. 111-148.
 The Act was then compiled into the U.S. Code, with most sections of the Act being added to Title 42 of the U.S. Code relating to The Public Health And Welfare and some sections being added to Title 26 on the Internal Revenue Code.
 The Popular Name Table is a tool that describes where a Public Law is codified in the U.S. Code.

-For current, annotated federal and state statutory codes, use Westlaw Edge and Lexis Advance.
-Recall that annotated codes include not only the statutory text, but also citing references and Notes of Decisions (Westlaw Edge) or Case Notes (Lexis Advance).
+For current, annotated federal and state statutory codes, use Westlaw and Lexis.
+Recall that annotated codes include not only the statutory text, but also Citing References and Notes of Decisions (Westlaw) or Citing Decisions (Lexis).

 The full-text of the U.S. Code (unannotated) is also available on: